ZJUI-AI4H/DentVLM/README.md

 ## Model Checkpoint

-The DentVLM checkpoint is hosted on [Hugging Face](https://huggingface.co/ZJU-AI4H/DentVLM).
-To request access to the model weights, please contact Z.L. at zuozhuliu@intl.zju.edu.cn.
+The DentVLM checkpoint is publicly accessible on [Hugging Face](https://huggingface.co/ZJU-AI4H/DentVLM).
+The model weights are released under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/) (CC BY-NC 4.0).

+To access the checkpoint, please visit the Hugging Face model page and follow the access instructions.
 After downloading, place the checkpoint under `checkpoints/` or update `--model_dir` / `model_dir` to the local checkpoint path.

 ## Repository Structure